DFiantHDL/DFHDL/docs/getting-started/initial-setup/index.md

 DFHDL is a domain specific language (DSL) library written in the [Scala programming language](https://www.scala-lang.org){target="_blank"} (Scala 3.4), and as such it lets you utilize the entire Scala ecosystem, including IDEs, various tools, and other libraries.

+Is your system already fit for Scala development?
+[Jump to the DFHDL hello-world section][hello-world]

 ## Installing Scala and Other Dependencies

 We recommend installing Scala via [Coursier](https://get-coursier.io/){target="_blank"}: